RuiqiJia/DECO7381/emuegg/README.md

 1. once installed, connected to database using password `root`, add new schema callled `emuegg`

 ## Install Django and run django server
-1. navigate to the project folder and run the following command:
+1. navigate to the project folder and run the following commands:
 - `pip install django`
 - `pip install channels`
 - `pip install mysqlclient`